Arguments from Module Manager

 )

 When creating the module list we can select which of the tables inside the dataset we will access.
 Nonetheless, this is just a design choice of the module developer.
-See below another possible example in which we can also select
+See below another possible example in which we can select either the filtered or unfiltered dataset input by toggling the logical filtered

 mod_table <- function(table_name, filtered = FALSE, mod_id) {